 If you've ever seen horseradish growing, you might have wondered "can I eat the leaves?".
 The answer is yes, definitely.
+But you'll need to like your bitter greens.

 Horseradish leaves are a great example of finding underused parts of plants to enjoy, I mean sure, everyone is familiar with jars of horseradish you find on grocery store shelves, but the leaves create different possibilities and dimension for working with the flavor of horseradish, which, if you've ever eaten prime rib, you know is great with meat.